StorefrontCloud/storefrontcloud-cli/README.md

 ### Setup

-Shortly after You register Your account on the <a href="https://storefrontcloud.io">storefrontcloud.io</a> You should receive a contact request from the Cloud Team.
+Shortly after you register your account on the <a href="https://storefrontcloud.io">storefrontcloud.io</a>, you should receive a contact request from the Cloud Team.
 Then after agreeing on the service terms and conditions Cloud Team will provide You with:

 - **kube.config** file that You can paste or import to this tool for getting access to Your Kubernetes cluster,
 - **login and password** to the <a href="https://code.storefrontcloud.io">Storefront Cloud Code Access</a> portal.